Garvin was cut by the 49ers on Saturday, Cam Inman of The San Jose Mercury News reports.

 Garvin was inactive for Week 2 after not practicing last week, so this is a good sign for Sunday's game against the Titans.
-The 26-year-old will likely reclaim his starting role at outside linebacker, especially with the Seahawks' lack of experience at reserve linebacker.
+The 26-year-old will likely reclaim his starting role at outside linebacker, especially with the Seahawks' lack of depth at the position.

 Garvin (shoulder) is listed as inactive for Sunday's game against the 49ers.

 Garvin was listed as doubtful entering this matchup, so this isn't a surprise.
 In his absence, D.J.
-Alexander and Dewey McDonald, who both have never played significant defense snaps, will have to step up to fill in on a battered linebacker corps.
+Alexander and Dewey McDonald, who both haven't played significant defense snaps, will have to step up on the battered linebacker corps.

 Garvin (shoulder) is listed as doubtful for Sunday's game against the 49ers, Bob Condotta of The Seattle Times reports.